 The basic framework under which the DWSIRLF Program operates is established by two documents.
 The first document is the Drinking Water State Revolving Fund Loan Program Operating Agreement (Operating Agreement) between the Mississippi State Department of Health and the Environmental Protection Agency, Region IV.
-The current Operating Agreement was agreed to by both parties and approved on February 3, 2009.
+The current Operating Agreement was agreed to by both parties and approved on March 21, 2022.
 The Operating Agreement establishes the basic framework of the DWSIRLF that is not expected to change from year-to-year.
 The second document is the IUP which describes how the State of Mississippi will use the funding received from the EPA Cap grant which is received each year.

-The amount of the FFY-2021 Cap Grant from EPA for Mississippi is not known at this time; therefore, the grant award received by Mississippi in FFY-2020 will be used in this IUP for planning purposes until the actual Cap Grant amount is known.
-A Cap Grant amount of \$11,853,000 will be used for these purposes.
-The FFY-2021 DWSRF Cap grant application will request an amount of \$11,853,000 or the actual amount allocated to the State of Mississippi.
-These funds must be used in the time period of July 2021 through June 2025.
-The FFY-2021 IUP will show in detail the goals (basic, long-term and short-term), the structure, and the financial status of the Program; the role of the set-aside activities within the state; and most importantly, the distribution of funds towards public water system improvements projects and the criteria used to determine their ranking within the priority system.
-Those desiring to receive a copy of this document may contact Ulysses Conley, Program Support Specialist, at (601) 576-7518.
+The amount of the FFY-2022 Cap Grant from EPA for Mississippi is \$7,544,000.
+The BIL Supplemental appropriation is for \$19,368,000.
+The Program intent to apply for the full amount of both grants.
+These funds must be used in the period of July 2022 through June 2025.
+As a condition of the FFY-2022 Cap Grant the program agrees to comply with DWSRF regulations, the general grant regulations at 40 CFR part 200, and specific conditions of the capitalization grant and to enter data into SRF Data System no less than quarterly.
+The FFY-2022 IUP will show in detail the goals (basic, long-term, and short-term), the structure, and the financial status of the Program; the role of the set-aside activities within the state; and most importantly, the distribution of funds towards public water system improvements projects and the criteria used to determine their ranking within the priority system.
+Those desiring to receive a copy of this document may contact Jonathan Diaz, Program Support Specialist, at (601) 576-7518.